 - You know what they say – good things come in small packages, which is certainly the case with The Hardware Societe – one of Melboune’s best loved brunch spots.
 Get up early and walk across the river to CBD, where you’ll likely find this institution already bustling with fellow early risers after a coffee-and-eggs fix.
 Head chef Jean Paul Dargan is dedicated to maintaining a seasonal menu, so you’re never quite sure what new delights there’ll be to discover, though options such as the baked eggs are always there for the hardcore fans.

-- Once you’ve dosed up on caffeine, make your way to Federation Square for the 10am start of the Melbourne Lanes and Arcades Tour from Hidden Secret Tours.
+- Once you’ve dosed up on caffeine, make your way to Federation Square for the 10am start of the Melbourne Lanes and Arcades Tour from Hidden Secret Tours (you can book this through Visit Melbourne).
 Three hours long, it’ll give you a glimpse into the history of Melbourne’s most famous streets and alleyways.
 Forget stuffy historical facts – every story the guides tell exposes a little more of the cultural heart that the city is so proud of.
 You’ll discover plenty of spots that even locals aren’t aware of and have plenty of opportunities for some serious Instagramming.

 - You undoubtedly worked up an appetite on the walk, so it’s time to stop for lunch.
 Head to The Arbory – Melbourne’s floating bar – which is tucked in right behind Flinders Street Station for some tapas, a killer cocktail and even better view.